DevExpress/devextreme-documentation/concepts/05 UI Components/Pagination/00 Overview/00 Overview.md

-Pagination is a UI component that allows users to send and receive messages in real time.
+Pagination is a UI component that allows users to navigate through pages.

 In this overview, you can find a map of Pagination elements, information about key features, and what to explore next.